-No, I wouldn't say that you can, no.
+No, I wouldn't say that you can?
+No.

 Right.
-So I mean, two a day, I suspect you'd getting bored with more than two a day, wouldn't you?
+So I mean, today, I suspect you're getting bored.
+If more than two a day wouldn't.

 That is hard work.
-I'd feel very fatigued.
+I feel very fatigued.

-So it's self-limiting, which is what quite useful.
-Solome Olivia has asked, how long do you do the breath hold for?
+So it's self limiting, which is what you said.
+Solomon, was asked, How long do you do the breath?
+Hold for?